UnitTestBot/unittestbot.github.io/.github/pull_request_template.md

 ## Type of Change

-Write detailed desciption of what functionality has been changed or added with your changes.
+Write detailed description of what functionality has been changed or added with your changes.

 ## Visual proofs (screenshots, logs, images)